meltano/meltano/docs/src/docs/overview.md

 ## Introduction

-Meltano is an open source convention-over-configuration product for the whole data lifecycle, all the way from loading data to analyzing it.

-Meltano does [data ops](https://en.wikipedia.org/wiki/DataOps), data engineering, analytics, business intelligence, and data science.
-It also leverages open source software and software development best practices including
+Meltano is an open source convention-over-configuration product for the whole data life cycle, all the way from loading data to analyzing it.
+It also leverages open source software and software development best practices including:

+- Version control
-- Consistent primitives and naming
+- Consistent primitives and naming schema
 - Clear and powerful line interface
-- Version control
-- Easy to get started
 - Consistent locations for storing data
-- Continuous integration / deployment
+- Continuous integration and deployment
-- Review apps
+- Review apps (through GitLab)
+- Making it easy to get started with up to date documentation

 [![Meltano Diagram](/meltano-diagram.png)](/meltano-diagram.png)